iceberg logo

 • Continuous learning mindset

-Don’t overlook cultural fit when hiring.
-Cybersecurity professionals need to work effectively with teams across your organization.
-Look for candidates who demonstrate alignment with your company values and work environment.
+Don’t overlook cultural fit when hiring cybersecurity team members for your mid-sized organization.
+Cybersecurity professionals need to work effectively with teams across your entire organization, from IT operations to business units and executive leadership.
+Look for candidates who demonstrate clear alignment with your company values, work environment preferences, and collaborative approach to security challenges.

-Industry experience can be valuable but consider candidates from adjacent fields who bring fresh perspectives.
-Military veterans, IT professionals, and even those from analytical fields like finance often have transferable skills that make them excellent additions to security teams.
+Industry cybersecurity experience can be valuable but consider candidates from adjacent technology fields who bring fresh perspectives and transferable skills.
+Military veterans with security clearances, IT professionals with infrastructure experience, and analytical professionals from fields like finance or data science often make excellent additions to cybersecurity teams with proper training and mentorship.

 How should you structure your cybersecurity team for maximum effectiveness?

-The most effective cybersecurity team structures align with your organization’s size, industry, and security needs.
-There are several common models to consider, each with advantages depending on your specific circumstances.
+The most effective cybersecurity team structures for mid-sized organizations align closely with your company size, industry requirements, regulatory environment, and specific security needs.
+There are several proven organizational models to consider when building your cybersecurity team, each offering distinct advantages depending on your operational circumstances, reporting preferences, and integration requirements with existing IT and business functions.

 Consider these organizational approaches: